raspberrypilearning/the-all-seeing-pi/software.md

 sudo apt-get install python-PIL
 ```

+This will install the necessary software to control the PiCamera, create a GUI, tweet and manipulate images.

 If you are using the Raspberry Pi touch screen to make this resource, you will also need to enter the following commands:

 ```bash